rucev/LearningProjects/README.md

 <li>The new value of each of them is the average of the old value and the values of its neighbours.</li>
 <li>The function will return a new matrix with the changed values following the described algorithm.</li>

+### Python Snake

+A basic snake game made with Python and Pygame following <a href="https://www.edureka.co/blog/snake-game-with-pygame/">this tutorial</a>

 ## JavaScript

 ### Classroom Management